oTuff/init.lua/README.md

 # my neovim configuration

 I use ansible and brew to manage my neovim configuration.

-Currently paq is also used for easily change the plugins
+Currently paq is also used to easily change plugins.